Where is KUnit? Getting KUnit

 Ideally, KUnit tests will be submitted upstream alongside the code being tested,

-KUnit itself is upstream, this means that KUnit tests should ideally be treated
+Unless they affect KUnit itself, this means that KUnit tests should ideally be

-as any other change, and submitted via the maintainer of the subsystem being
+treated as any other change, and submitted via the maintainer of the subsystem

-For the time being, though, we recommend submitting patches via the
+For changes to KUnit itself, we recommend submitting patches via the

 head upstream.
 To do so, please send your patch via the

-in the subject prefix.
-You should still get a review from the subsystem
+email@example.com list.
+You should still get a review from

 And, of course, you should follow the general rules and guidelines laid out in https://www.kernel.org/doc/html/latest/process/submitting-patches.html